ChristofSeiler/CellShapeClassifier/README.md

 # Cell Shape Classifier

-This repository provides the code used and describe in:
+This repository provides the developed for:

 > Time-Lapse Microscopy and Classification of 2D Human Mesenchymal Stem Cells Based on Cell Shape Picks Up Myogenic from Osteogenic and Adipogenic Differentiation <br>
 > C. Seiler, A. Gazdhar, M. Reyes, L.M.
 Benneker, T. Geiser, K.A.
 Siebenrock, and B. Gantenbein-Ritter <br>